VTTI-CSM/NeTrainSim/README.md

 ```

 ## Getting Started
 To get started with NeTrainSim, you will need to download and install the software on your computer.
 You can do this by downloading the latest release version on the releases page.

 ### Prerequisites
-There is no Prerequisites required to run NeTrainSim as the installer has all the required 3rd party packages.
+There is no prerequisite required to run NeTrainSim as the installer has all the required 3rd party packages.

 ### Installing
-Once the file is downloaded on your hard drive. double click the downloaded file and follow the instruction to install the application.
-The default installation folder is "C:\Program Files\NeTrainSim"; however, you can alter this installation path as you wish.
+Once the file is downloaded on your hard drive.
+Double click the downloaded file and follow the instruction to install the application.
+The default installation folder is "C:\Program Files\NeTrainSim"; however, you can alter this installation path as you wish during the installation process.

 Note that this version of NeTrainSim does not have a GUI and it only allows access through the command line interface.